← Back to ResourcesBreed Guides

 Other cancers?

 Lymphoma, mast cell tumours, and osteosarcoma all show up.
-Cancer drives about half of Berner deaths.
+Cancer is reported to drive roughly half of Berner deaths in breed-club surveys.
 Aspirate any new skin lump on a Berner over age 4.
 Annual bloodwork and ultrasound from age 4 onward catches more cancers earlier.

 Hip dysplasia rate?